Appearance & Reality > The Lord Jesus Christ > Strong and weak

 33 Of Zebulun, there were 50,000 who went out in the army, who could draw up in battle formation with all kinds of weapons of war and helped David with an undivided heart.

-We should know the times we are living in as we approach the Coming Again of the Lord Jesus.
+We should know the times we are living in as we approach the Second Coming of Christ.
 We should know what we should do as God’s people, what God requires of His army.
 Are we men and women with a strong sense of purpose and mission, according to the mind of God, according to what God has revealed to us in the Scriptures?

-In the same way, we must be able to fight a good fight as a united, well-coordinated army, knowing our own part and with an undivided heart for the sake of our Lord.
-For us to succeed in warfare, loyalty, unity and commitment are very important.
-We must fight a good fight for our Lord with undivided devotion to Him and with total commitment to the battle.
+In the same way, we must be able to fight a good fight as a united, well-coordinated army, each knowing his part.
+And, like David's men, we are to fight with an undivided heart for the sake of our Lord.
+For us to succeed in warfare, loyalty, unity and commitment are crucial.

-The Lord’s army is committed to the advancement of God’s kingdom - that the hearts and minds of all peoples be submitted to the Lordship of Christ.
-This is our task and we are to do it with perfect devotion.
-A mighty army for God would comprise strong, healthy believers, each properly working out their individual part.
-When we are able to do so, as illustrated in 1 Chronicles 12, it will be in line with the manifestation of the manifold wisdom of God and the fulfilment of God’s eternal purpose.
+The Lord’s army is committed to the advancement of God’s kingdom – that the hearts and minds of all peoples be submitted to the lordship and kingship of Christ.
+As soldiers of the Lord’s army, this is our task and we are to do it with complete devotion.

 As believers enter more and more into the unfathomable riches of Christ, as they grow strong in the Lord, and serve Him effectively according to the unfolding of God’s plan, the manifold wisdom of God will be made known through the church in the spiritual realm.
 This is in accordance with the eternal purpose that was carried out in Christ Jesus our Lord (v.
 11).

-God’s intention is not just to raise strong individual believers, but a mighty army for the Lord to fight the good fight of faith, contribute to the advancement of His kingdom and set the captives free, so that those in bondage may be delivered from the domain of darkness, and be transferred to the kingdom of God.
+God’s intention is not just to raise strong individual believers, but also a mighty army for the Lord to fight the good fight of faith, contribute to the advancement of His kingdom and set the captives free.
+His intention is that those in bondage will be delivered from the domain of darkness and transferred to the kingdom of God, and that every believer will overcome the evil one in every aspect of his life.

 We can contribute well in the struggle against the forces of darkness only if we are strong in the Lord and are properly grounded in Him and in the truth.
 We should therefore work at growing from strength to strength, being properly integrated into healthy church life, learning and growing with the brethren and fulfilling our part well.